Your Career Guide for the Finance Sector

 Staying relevant and securing your ideal role within this competitive sector doesn’t have to be difficult, as help is on hand from Lorraine Shine, Recruitment Manager in Allen Recruitment, who has been working and recruiting in the Financial sector for 10 years.

 So, first things first are your skills in demand?

-The Finance sector is buoyant at the moment.
+Prior to the market downturn, the Finance sector was buoyant and I expect this to resume when market conditions improve.
 While there is demand across a broad range of finance roles, there is a strong demand for qualified accountants with 2 years plus industry experience and recently we are seeing a demand for finance and funds professionals with data analysis skills.